 How Does the SBA 504 Loan Compare to a 7(a) Loan and Other Loans Available?

 Making an informed decision for your business funding needs is essential, but it can be difficult given the number of different financial tools available.
 One of the most popular small business loans on the market is the SBA 7(a) loan .
-How does it compare to the 504 loan program ?Better Financing Starts with More Options$1.2M offered by a Bank at 6.0%$2M offered by an Agency at 5.6%$1M offered by a Credit Union at 5.1%Click Here to Get Quotes
+How does it compare to the 504 loan program ?Start Your Application and Unlock the Power of Choice$5.6M offered by a Bank at 6.1%$1.2M offered by a Bank at 6.0%$2M offered by an Agency at 5.6%$1.4M offered by an SBA Lender at 9%Click Here to Get Quotes!

 SBA 504 Loans vs. SBA 7(a) Loans